PETRUS VAN SCHENDEL

 30⅝ by 24⅜ in.

 We would like to thank Dr. Jan de Meere for kindly confirming the authenticity of this lot.

 The following condition report was kindly provided by Simon Parkes Art Conservation, Inc.: This work is in beautiful condition.
-The panel on which it is painted is flat.
+The panel is flat and unreinforced on the reverse.
 The paint layer is stable, clean and varnished.
-Under ultraviolet light, one can see two retouches in the side of the table in the lower center, and possibly another above the basket of carrots in the lower center.
-In the sky, there is one small retouching at the top of the steeple in the center.
-There is another area of retouching in the upper right sky which is about 1 ¼ inches in length.
-The figures are unretouched.
+There is only one small line of retouches in the lower right corner.
 The work should be hung in its current state.

 In response to your inquiry, we are pleased to provide you with a general report of the condition of the property described above.
 Prospective buyers should inspect each lot to satisfy themselves as to condition and must understand that any statement made by Sotheby's is merely a subjective, qualified opinion.
 Prospective buyers should also refer to any Important Notices regarding this sale, which are printed in the Sale Catalogue.

 NOTWITHSTANDING THIS REPORT OR ANY DISCUSSIONS CONCERNING A LOT, ALL LOTS ARE OFFERED AND SOLD “AS IS" IN ACCORDANCE WITH THE CONDITIONS OF BUSINESS PRINTED IN THE SALE CATALOGUE.

 Sale: Brussels, Paleis voor Schone Kunsten, December 15-16, 1982, lot 622

 Jan M.M. de Meere, Petrus van Schendel: Een leven tussen licht en donker, Leiden, 2012, p.
 62, illustrated (as Historiserende markt)